smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/data/bingo_2023/bingo_stats_rough_draft.md

 1. Stories were not examined for fitness.
 If you used **1984** for **Novella**, it was included in the statistics for that square.
 In addition, if you did something like, say, put **The Lost Metal** as a short story, I made no effort to figure out where it actually belonged.
 2. When a series was specified, it was collapsed to the first book.
 Graphic novels, light novels, manga, and webserials were collapsed from issues to the overall series.
 3. Books by multiple authors were counted once for each author.
 E.g.: **In the Heart of Darkness** by Eric Flint and David Drake counts as a read for both Eric Flint and David Drake.
 *However*, books by a writing team with a single-author pseudonym, e.g. M.A.
 Carrick, were counted once for the pseudonym, and not for the authors behind the pseudonym.
-4. Author demographic statistics are not included below, for two reasons: it quickly gets messy and culturally-specific, and I didn't want to stalk all 3948 individual authors.
-Machinery for these calculations are included in the script, however, so if anyone would like to supply demographic information, it is easy to include.
+4. Author demographic statistics are now included below.
+However, researching all 3947 individual authors is quite an undertaking, and there is still a reasonable amount of information missing, especially regarding Nationality.
+By the time next year's stats roll around I hope to have it reasonably complete.
 5. Short stories were excluded from most of the stats below.
 They *were* included in the total story count.

 # And Now: The Stats